 Mark Chacksfield KC

-A highly regarded silk in all IP matters, with an outstanding reputation as an innovative and responsive advocate in complex pharmaceutical, biopharmaceutical and telecoms patent actions.
+A highly regarded silk in all IP matters, with an outstanding reputation as an innovative and responsive advocate in complex telecoms/(F)RAND, pharmaceutical and biopharmaceutical patent actions.

 He is praised for his deep understanding of the law, innovative and inventive mind, and his impressive work ethic.